VRichter98/UPGMA/README.md

 ### Installation
 - Make new diretory
 - Download and save UPGMA.py in your new directory
-- Download and save your sequences of interest as a fasta file [example fasta file](http://www.cbs.dtu.dk/services/NetGene2/fasta.php)
+- Download and save your sequences of interest as a fasta file.
+[Here is an example for fasta file](http://www.cbs.dtu.dk/services/NetGene2/fasta.php)
 - Make sure that the fasta file is also in your new directory

 ### Input